alexgoodestudio/restaurant-reservation/front-end/README.md

 ## Overview

-The Restaurant Reservation System is a web-based application that allows restaurant owners to manage reservations and tables.
+The Restaurant Reservation System is an application that allows restaurant owners to manage reservations and tables.
 It offers both front-end and back-end functionalities, including table assignments, reservation listings, and more.
 Developed using a PERN stack, it serves as a robust example of a full-stack project.

 ## Skills and Techniques Demonstrated